 The information and statements herein are believed to be reliable, but are not to be construed as a warranty or representation for which we assume legal responsibility.
-No other warranty, representation, or condition of may kind, expressed or implied (including NO WARRANTY OF MERCHARTABILITY OR FITNESS FOR A PARTICULAR PURPOSE), shall apply.
-Having no control over the use of convent, Lehigh Companies will not guarantee finished work, nor shall they be liable for consequential damages.
+No other warranty, representation, or condition of gay kind, expressed or implied (including NO WARRANTY OF MERCHANTABRUTY OR FITNESS FOR A PARTICULAR PURPOSE), shell apply, thiving no control over the use of context, Lehigh Companies will not guarantee finished work, nor shall they be liable for consequential damages.